kiwilan/typescriptable-laravel/README.md

 ### About TypeScript

-If you want to use `.d.ts` files, you need to use TypeScript in your Laravel project, you have to create a `tsconfig.json` file and add `.d.ts` paths in `compilerOptions.types`:
+If you want to use `.d.ts` files, you need to use TypeScript in your Laravel project, you have to create a `tsconfig.json` file and add `.d.ts` paths in `include`:

 > [!NOTE]
 >